Jules et Jim

 Henri-Pierre Roché wrote the novel — his first — when he was 76.
 He’d spent his life in the avant-garde; he introduced Picasso to Gertrude Stein.
 His other interest was women.
 He married twice, but there were many, many more lovers; as Truffaut writes, “He made a work of art out of his love life.”
 And his novel is more than a little autobiographical.
 [To buy the paperback from Amazon, click here.]

-And, all these years later, I read the novel.
+All these years later, I read the novel.
 It is astonishing.
 Not just crisp and fast moving as a thriller, but acute in its wisdom about people, about women, about love.
 At 240 pages, it spins its wheels only occasionally; mostly, I slowed down to mark passages I wanted to think about later, or steal.
+Like this:

 Sex?
 It perfumes the book.
 But it is never more explicit than this: